A Pitta-Balancing Approach to Fitness

 - Of course, the pitta mind craves nourishment as well, so finding ways to engage the mind that are relaxing, enjoyable, and that feel nutritive to us can serve a similar purpose.
 And the same goes for our spiritual cravings.

 - Finding ways to nourish the soul with meaning and purpose—in ways that bring stable, grounding, and substantive energies into your experience is an equally valid form of nourishment.

 Whether you choose to focus on one of these areas or all three, the effect is sure to be pleasantly pitta-balancing.

 Pamper Your Muscles

 Ayurvedic rejuvenation is the process of offering deep nourishment to the tissues, and is a particularly potent way of nourishing the system.
 Adding a rejuvenative to your daily routine can be particularly supportive in balancing the inherently lightening influences of exercise.
-Consider taking a teaspoon of Chyavanprash each morning about thirty minutes before breakfast.
-Or explore our Rejuvenation Department for additional ideas.

 Slow Your Pace and Enjoy Yourself